 Why make Kiosks accessible?

 As a key point of contact between a consumer and brand, the experience a company offers through their self-service kiosks becomes an invaluable part of the customer journey.
 Get it right and you can significantly improve customer experience of your brand, get it wrong and you leave customers frustrated.
-When a customer who is blind or partially sighted is not able to use a kiosk, it can have significant impacts you may not have previously considered, not least the impact this customer’s independence.
-This experience can result in a negative impression of your brand.
+When a visually impaired customer is unable to utilize a kiosk, it can have unforeseen consequences, particularly in terms of their independence.
+This negative experience can leave a lasting impression that reflects poorly on your brand.

 What’s more, legislation exists in the USA and in Europe that obligates companies to provide access to their services for everyone, regardless of abilities.
 For example, in the USA, the Americans with Disabilities Act means self-service stations must be accessible for people with disabilities.
 In Europe, equivalent legislation exists with the European Accessibility Act.